argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 ```{include} /_common/other_datasets.md
 ```

 This guide gives you a brief introduction to Argilla Metrics.
-Argilla Metrics enable you to perform fine-grained analyses of your models and training datasets.
-Argilla Metrics are inspired by a a number of seminal works such as [Explainaboard](https://explainaboard.inspiredco.ai/).
+Argilla Metrics enables you to perform fine-grained analyses of your models and training datasets.
+Argilla Metrics are inspired by a number of seminal works such as [Explainaboard](https://explainaboard.inspiredco.ai/).

 The main goal is to make it easier to build more robust models and training data, going beyond single-number metrics (e.g., F1).